Ranchero-Software/NetNewsWire/Technotes/CodingGuidelines.md

 Subclassing is inevitable — there’s no way out of subclassing things like `NSView` and `NSViewController`, because that’s how AppKit works.

-But in all the rest of Evergreen, frameworks included, you’d have a hard time finding a class that was designed to be subclassed.
+But in all the rest of NetNewsWire, frameworks included, you’d have a hard time finding a class that was designed to be subclassed.
 It’s rare enough that one would have to look pretty hard to find an example, if there is one at all.

 Consider this a hard rule: all Swift classes must be marked as `final`, and all Objective-C classes must be treated as if they were so marked.